Aquanty/rtd-hgs/docs/source/index.rst

      :math:`\beta` and :math:`l_p`.
 This instruction allows you to enter a different value.

-| For the Van Genuchten function, this parameter is not used.
-If you use
-  this instruction you will be prompted to remove it and **grok** will stop.
+For the Van Genuchten function, this parameter is not used.
+If you use this instruction you will be prompted to remove it and **grok** will stop.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Exponent

 --------------

+Minimum relative permeability
+'''''''''''''''''''''''''''''

-| **Minimum relative permeability**
+|

 | ``Scope:`` ``.grok`` ``.mprops .fprops .dprops``

 #. **val** Minimum relative permeability [-].

-| During a simulation, the model will choose the maximum value for
-  relative permeability between the minimum value specified here and the value computed from the active function, either Van Genuchten or BrooksCorey.
+During a simulation, the model will choose the maximum value for relative permeability between the minimum value specified here and the value computed from the active function, either Van Genuchten or BrooksCorey.
 This option may improve convergence of the non-linear solution.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Minimum relative permeability

 The following instructions can be used to generate pressure-saturation and saturation-relative permeability tables using the Van Genuchten or